Shopify/ghostferry/docs/source/tutorialcopydb.rst

   allow external scripts (configured via the json configuration) to be automatically executed with the push of this button so you can perform operations you need to perform during cutover.
-- Run Verification: This button is only available during the Wait-For-Cutover and Done phase of the move.
+- Run Verification: This button is only available during the Done phase of the move if the VerifierType is ChecksumTable.
+For Verifiers other then ChecksumTable this button is available in Wait-For-Cutover and Done phase of the move.
 It will run the ChecksumTable verifier we specified earlier ensure the data are identical on the source and target.
 You should only run this while the source is read only and when the target is not yet written to.

 The page will refresh itself every 60 seconds.